specklesystems/speckle-docs/user/grasshopper.md

 ::: tip Too many tabs?

-We know your ribbon tab space is precious (as Grasshopper doesn't allow for horizontal scrolling of tabs...) and that in all likelyhood, you will only need a couple of these nodes available at any given time.
+We know your ribbon tab space is precious (as Grasshopper doesn't allow for horizontal scrolling of tabs...) and that in all likelihood, you will only need a couple of these nodes available at any given time.

 You can choose which of these tabs you want to display in your Grasshopper instance using the `Speckle 2` top-menu.

-Just go to `Speckle 2 -> Tabs` and disable the ones you do not need.
+Just go to `Speckle 2 -> Tabs` and enable the ones you do need.
+By default, all these extra tabs will be deactivated.

 ![Grasshopper Tabs menu](./img-gh/gh-speckleMenu-tabs.png)